thelastoutpostworkshop/gpio_viewer/README.md

   gpio_viewer.begin();
 }
 ```
-The default HTTP port is 8080.
+The default HTTP port is 8080 and default sampling interval is 50ms

 ### Request an ESP32 board image addition